Caio-Abreu/Movie-comparison-project/README.md

 # Movie-comparison-project
-A simple website using fetch on a API to compare movies that you choose
+A simple website using Axios get movies from an API to compare.